THE WAR OF THE SPANISH SUCCESSION AS A WORD GAME Part One

 “… another great folly is about to begin, the War of the Spanish Succession, 1701 – 1714, a World War more or less … the Grand Alliance resurrects”

 By 1714 King Louis had emerged intact.
 France was restricted to its original borders by the Treaty of Utrecht and the multiple wars – Louis’ desired ‘permanent wars’ – tipped it towards the social and financial collapse of the French Revolution.
 The newly-unified Britain won the Rock of Gibraltar which to this day controls sea-traffic in and out of the Mediterranean.
 The ‘golden age’ of the Dutch lowlands came to an end.
-Members of the Bourbon dynasty still reigned both in Spain and in France but they committed to never laying any claim to each other’s thrones.
+The Bourbon dynasty reigned in Spain but King Philip V of Spain (d.
+1746) was off the line of succession in France.
+The young French Bourbon Louis XV reigned over France from 1715.

 The War of the Spanish Succession: a Summary